RMIT-Rover-Team/DEFCOM/README.md

 # DEFCOM
-DEFCOM is a lightweight communication framework designed to replace ROS/ROS2 in robotics deployments.
+DEFCOM (Defined Communications) is a lightweight communication framework designed to replace ROS/ROS2 in robotics deployments.
 It facilitate seamless interaction between nodes using a variety of communication patterns, including Publisher/Subscriber, Lossy Multicast, and Transactional (Request/Response) channels
 It supports both C++ and Python environments, providing a unified toolchain for building, managing, and launching multi-node projects

 ## Authors